Safety Stock, Buffer Stock & Anticipation Inventory Defined [+Formulas]

 (Maximum Daily Usage x Maximum Lead Time) - (Average Daily Usage x Average Lead Time)

-This makes your safety stock level 130 -- you’ll need to keep 130 extra stock on hand to compensate for delays in shipping or periods of high demand.
+This makes your safety stock level 130 units.
+In other words, you’ll need to keep 130 extra products on hand to compensate for delays in shipping or periods of high demand.

-What if you’re targeting a certain level of service?
-The more complex “King” formula can help you calculate this number.
-Here it is:
+What if you’re trying to target a certain level of service?
+The “King” formula can help you calculate this using the following equation:

 Z × σLT × D-avg

-In this formula, Z is your target service level, σLT is the standard deviation of your lead time, and D-avg is the average demand for a product.
-This one requires a little more algebra, but it's just a matter of filling in the variables.
+Here, Z is your target service level, σLT is the standard deviation of your lead time, and D-avg is the average demand for a product.
+This formula requires a bit more algebra, but rest assured it's just a matter of filling in the variables.

 Service level (Z) is the target probability of avoiding a stockout.
-The majority of products have a service level of 85%-90%, with crucial goods going to 95% and more.
-The higher the service level, the more you’ll need to spend.
+The majority of products have a service level of 85 to 90%, with crucial goods coming in at 95% (and higher).
+The higher the service level, the more money you’ll need to spend.

-To use it in this formula, you’ll need to convert it to a service factor using a NORMSINV function.
-Use this calculator or the NORMSINV feature in Excel and round it to the nearest hundredth decimal.
-So if you want a service level of 95%, you'll have a service factor of 1.64.
+To use service level in this formula, you’ll need to convert it to a service factor.
+Use this calculator or the NORMSINV feature in Excel and round your answer to the nearest hundredth decimal.
+If you want a service level of 95%, your service factor should be 1.64.

 Next is σLT, the standard deviation of lead time.
 Because suppliers rarely deliver products at the same intervals, you'll need an accurate representation of the delivery variance.

-To calculate the standard deviation, you need your expected lead time and the actual time the shipments took.
-Then write down the variance of each shipment, which is how many days over or under the expected time it took.
+To calculate the standard deviation, you’ll need your expected lead time and the actual time the shipments took.
+Then, write down the variance of each shipment — i.e. how many days over (or under) the expected time it took.
 Positive numbers are late, and negative numbers are early.

-Add the total variances and divide the result by how many shipments you measured.
+Add the total variances together and divide this answer by how many shipments you measured.
 Then, add this to your expected time, and you have your standard deviation.

-Last you must calculate average demand.
-Pick a time interval, such a week or a month, or your typical lead time.
-List how much you've sold during each interval.
+Lastly, you’ll have to calculate average demand.
+Pick a time interval — like a week or a month — or use your typical lead time.
+Then, list how much you sold during each interval.
 Add up the total sales volume and divide it by how many days you measured.

-If you sold 1500 stock in a month, your demand average is 50 (on average, you sell 50 units per day).
+If you sold 1,500 units of stock in one month, your demand average is 50; on average, you sell 50 units per day.

-This formula is a little more complicated, but it's very useful.
-The main issue is that only established businesses will have the statistics necessary to get accurate results.
-This formula also assumes that lead time varies, but demand doesn't, which isn't always true.
+The “King” formula is somewhat complicated, but it's also very useful.
+The main issue is that only established businesses will have the statistics needed to get accurate results.
+This formula also assumes that lead time varies, but demand doesn't — which isn't always true.

-Making a forecast error by overestimating the target service level can do severe damage.
-It's better to buy too little than to waste hundreds of products, so be moderate with your estimations until you've gotten the hang of purchasing extra stock.
+Making a forecasting error by overestimating the target service level can do serious damage.
+It's better to buy too little than to waste hundreds of products, so be moderate with your estimates until you've gotten the hang of purchasing extra stock.

 There are plenty of more complicated safety stock formulas, but these two calculations are a great place to start.

-But spreadsheet formulas and calculations can become limiting, especially if you want to scale your business quickly.
-Inventory management software has advanced significantly in the last decade, and some tools can help consolidate data.
-Using metrics like lead time, projected forecasts, and buffer days, they provide actionable recommendations to inform your safety stock process.
+But even spreadsheet formulas and calculations can become limiting, especially if you want to scale your business quickly.
+Fortunately, inventory management software can consolidate your inventory data in a snap.
+Using metrics like lead time, projected forecasts, and buffer days, inventory software provides actionable recommendations to inform your safety stock process.

-For example, Skubana has automated features that use this data to estimate the amount of units to reorder, as well as automatically creates purchase orders that you can adjust.
-It can also calculate your daily usage for each product, giving you accurate data for your adjustments.
+For example, Skubana has automated features that use this data to estimate the number of units to reorder, and automatically creates purchase orders you can adjust.
+Skubana can also calculate your daily usage for each product, giving you accurate data to use for adjustments.